FadiSaif-BA/FadiSaif-BA/README.md

 **The objective is always the analysis and the decision it enables.
 Engineering is the means, not the end.**

-**The objective is always the analysis and the decision it enables.
-Engineering is the means, not the end.**

 ---

 ## 🛠️ Technical Stack & Skills